VaishNathani/TheScripts/README.md

-This application is only UI in Bootstrap 4 and Angular 5 and not a fully functional application showcases Bootstrap 4 with Angular 5.
+The application is currently only UI in Bootstrap 4 and Angular 5 and not a fully functional application.
+It showcases Bootstrap 4 with Angular 5.
 The stress on showcasing Bootstrap 4 features.
-This is the initial version, more to come soon.
-The features like:
+The site is updated time and again with additional features.
+The current site covers features like:
 Cards,
+Carousels,
+Grid,
+Accordian
 Navbars with drop downs,
 Tables and Pagination,
 Forms,